Delaware Uninsured & Underinsured Motorist Coverage

 In Delaware in some limited instances under some insurance policies, an injured party may “stack” various Delaware insurance auto policies containing uninsured/underinsured motorist coverage, to reach a satisfactory level of uninsured/underinsured compensation.
 By stacking uninsured/underinsured coverage from more than one Delaware auto insurance policy, where permissible, the injured party increases the pool of money available for monetary recovery.
 Stackable coverage is not allowed in most instances.
 This is why it is so important to work with a Delaware attorney, experienced in perfecting Delaware uninsured/underinsured motorist insurance claims, such as the personal injury lawyers at Knepper & Stratton.
 Call a Delaware lawyer of Knepper & Stratton at (302)658-1717 in New Castle County or (302)736-5500 in Kent or Sussex Counties.

 Delaware uninsured and underinsured motorist coverage protects auto accident victims when they are most vulnerable.
 Most every Delaware auto insurance policy has uninsured motorist coverage, however, the insured victim’s approach to the situation can change the level of uninsured/underinsured compensation he or she receives.
-Indeed, in Delaware you cannot make a claim for underinsured motorist coverage benefits if you settles your underlying claim prematurely with the at-fault motorist’s car insurance company without exhausting all the liability insurance coverage available under that policy.
+Indeed, in Delaware you cannot make a claim for underinsured motorist coverage benefits if you settle your underlying claim prematurely with the at-fault motorist’s car insurance company without exhausting all the liability insurance coverage available under that policy.
 This is why it is so important to work with an experienced Delaware personal injury lawyer such as the attorneys at Knepper & Stratton.
 Call a car accident injury lawyer at the Delaware law firm of Knepper & Stratton at (302)658-1717 in New Castle County or (302)736-5500 in Kent or Sussex Counties.